A Brief History

 After buying your ticket from the small sales office to the left of the main gates, you enter through one of the gates and can walk freely in the gardens.
 This is a large site, it covers some 18 hectares, about 44 acres.
 Directly in front of the palace is a beautifully manicured lawn with a large fountain.
 The reason for the placing of the fountain is to improve the Feng Shui.
 The tree-lined boulevard of Le Duan runs directly away from the centre of the palace in a straight line.
 Whilst to most this would seem to greatly enhance the appearance and status of the palace, It acts as an arrow, guiding bad luck and misfortune through the heart of the building.
 The placement of a water feature in its path, creates a harmonious and good luck bringing barrier.

-To the right hand side of the Reunification Palace, two tanks stand proudly displayed.
+To the right hand side of the palace, two tanks stand proudly displayed.
 These are of exactly the same type that burst through the gates on that fateful day in 1975.
 The scenes that must have greeted those inside the building on that day, as these metal monsters tore through the gardens, must have been terrifying.

 I moved on up the steps at the front of the building and into the reception hall.
 Asking about a tour in English, I was asked to wait and five or ten minutes later my delightful guide, Hoa, introduced herself.
 I was getting the five star solo tour, though I did draw strange looks as I posed to photograph the information boards that are outside every room.

 We started with the Cabinet room where members of the government would sit and discuss the business of the day.
 It was strange to gaze at this room and wonder of history’s events.